Home » Florida » Fascinating Facts About Timucuan Ecological and Historic Preserve

 Scenic Hiking Trails at Cedar Point

 Cedar Point covers 400 acres and is on the south tip of Black Hammock Island.
 It is also part of the 7 Creeks Recreation Area.
 This was the site of a Spanish Mission, the former Spanish Mission Santa Cruz y San Bueneventura de Guadalquini.
 Today the site is an archeological dig with the University of North Florida (UNF).
 The ruins of the Fitzpatrick Plantation tabby buildings (circa 1795) can be seen on the blue hiking trail.
-The plantation produced salt from boiling saltwater using slave labor.
+The plantation produced salt from boiling saltwater using plantation labor systems.

 Cedar Point Loop Trail is an easy 2.1-mile lollipop loop that is relatively flat.
 The trail begins at the end of Cedar Point Road.
 Just walk through the gate.
 You can also access the trail at the boat ramp.
 We followed the blue trail markers.
 Today the track is fairly muddy, because of heavy rains the evening before.
 Most of this wide double track trail meanders through maritime hammock and salt marsh.
 I would suggest bug spray for the ticks and mosquitoes.

 Pinelands Trail-a short 1.1 mile out and back trail loops off the Cedar Point trail through a heavily wooded hammock.
 Quite wide, it connects to different trails that branch off from this trail.
-Easy to explore just follow the red trail markers.
+Easy to explore and just follow the red trail markers.
 One side trail diverts to Pumpkin Hill Creek.
 The bridge connects the trail to Cedar Point Preserve.
 It is a great place to find waterfowl to photograph.

 There is something for everyone here.
 So much so, in fact, you’ll find it to be a five-star attraction if you visit several units in the Timucuan Ecological & Historic Preserve.
 We found the park beautifully untouched and learned the interwoven history of this North Florida area.
 A hidden gem, take the time to a journey into the past.
-You will not regret time spent in this national monument.
+You will not regret the time spent at this national monument.

 Did you like this post about the Timucuan Ecological & Historical Preserve?
 Leave a comment below-sharing is caring.
 Please be sure to Like, Share, or Tweet this post if you found it helpful or interesting.